bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter4-13.md

 ## Hardware Connective

-Use I-PEX interface of wireless antenna connect with J11 position of board.
+Use SMA interface of wireless antenna connect with J11 position of board.

 ## Client Mode